RMNorbert/InquireNet/README.md

 ## Features

-   User Registration and Authentication: Users can create accounts and log in to the platform to ask and answer questions.
+   User Registration and Authentication: Users can create accounts and log in to the platform using secure authentication mechanisms implemented with Spring Security and JSON Web Tokens (JWT).
+This ensures that user data is protected and only accessible to authorized individuals.

    Question and Answer Functionality: Users can post questions on any topic and receive answers from other community members.
+The platform provides a user-friendly interface for submitting, viewing and updating questions, answers, replies to answers, to participate in discussions.

    AI Automated Answers: Users get AI provided answers to their questions instantly, powered by OpenAI, enhancing the overall user experience.
 These AI-powered answers are generated using state-of-the-art natural language processing techniques, ensuring accurate and insightful responses.

    Chat with AI: Users have the ability to directly engage in chat conversations with the AI.
 This interactive chat feature allows users to have dynamic and real-time exchanges with the AI, enabling them to explore their questions in more depth and receive personalized responses.
+The user can store the chat and delete stored chats.

    User Interaction: InquireNet allows users to upvote or downvote answers, comment on questions and answers, and engage in meaningful discussions.

-## In progress Features

    Search Functionality: Users can search for specific questions or topics of interest to quickly find relevant information.